transreductionist/mjwise-rkr-gst/README.md

 - \[Early today Lamar and\] Barbara agreed that the \[subsidies that were to be ended quickly\] needed to be funded

 The repeated n-grams have been highlighted with brackets \[ \].
-Splitting the strings and considering their lists then the first set of matching tiles appears at positions \[0, 3\].
-The second set of repeated tiles appears at \[10, 16\] in the the first string and at \[8, 14\] in the second.
+Splitting the strings and considering their lists the first set of matching tiles appear at t\[0:3\], where t is the tokenized first string.
+The second set of repeated tiles appears at t\[10:16\] in the the first string and at p\[8:14\] in the second.

 # Module factory.py
 The module factory.py is the entry point for the algorithm, and initializes parameters and objects needed by the